mrvillage/mrvillage/README.md

 - [base32](https://github.com/v19-io/base32) - A library for efficient base32 encoding and decoding
 - [hotp](https://github.com/v19-io/hotp) - An implementation of the HMAC-Based One-Time Password Algorithm (HOTP) of RFC 4226
 - [totp](https://github.com/v19-io/totp) - An implementation of the Time-Based One-Time Password Algorithm (TOTP) of RFC 6238
+- [oauth](https://github.com/v19-io/oauth) - An implementation of OAuth 2.0 from RFCs 6749 and 7009

 ### Couple other things!